Pylons/deform/contributing.md

     cd ~/projects/deform/

-#### Set an environment variable

-Set an environment variable to add your local checkout of Deform to your `PATH`.
+#### Add your checkout location to your `PATH`

+You must add your local Deform checkout—which is also where you will install geckodriver and your web browser—to your `PATH` to run `tox` or nosetests
-It must to be set before running tox or nosetests, otherwise Firefox or Chrome will not start and will return an error message of `'geckodriver' executable needs to be in PATH.`.
+Otherwise Firefox or Chrome will not start and will return an error message of `'geckodriver' executable needs to be in PATH.`.

+When you run `$tox -e functional3`, your local checkout is automatically added.
+Otherwise you can set it manually.

     export PATH=~/projects/deform:$PATH